 The Company is a provider of ambulatory infusion pump management services for oncologists in the United States.
-Ambulatory infusion pumps are small, lightweight electronic pumps designed to be worn by patients in their homes which allow patients the freedom to move about while receiving chemotherapy treatments.
+Ambulatory infusion pumps are small, lightweight electronic pumps designed to be worn by patients and which allow patients the freedom to move about while receiving chemotherapy treatments.
 The pumps are battery powered and attached to intravenous administration tubing, which is in turn attached to a reservoir or plastic cassette that contains the chemotherapy drug.

-The Company's business model is currently highly focused on oncology chemotherapy infusion.
-To the Company's knowledge, it is the only national ambulatory infusion pump service provider focused on oncology.
+The Company's business model is currently focused on oncology chemotherapy infusion primarily for colorectal cancer.
+To the Company's knowledge, it is the largest ambulatory infusion pump service provider focused on oncology.

 The Company supplies electronic ambulatory infusion pumps and associated disposable supply kits to physicians' offices, infusion clinics and hospital outpatient chemotherapy clinics to be utilized by patients who receive continuous chemotherapy infusions.
-The Company obtains an assignment of insurance benefits from the patient, bills the insurance company or patient accordingly and collects payment.
-The Company provides billing and collection services for the pumps and associated disposable supply kits to physician accounts in the United States.
-The Company retains title to the pumps during this process.
+The Company obtains an assignment of insurance benefits from the patient, bills the insurance company or patient accordingly, and collects payment.
+The Company provides pump management services for the pumps and associated disposable supply kits to over 1,300 oncology practices in the